kizeo/kizeo-forms-documentations/docs/sp-connection.md

     . your_domain: Your Sharepoint account domain
     . name_site: Your SharePoint site name
 4. You need to enter all the elements you obtained in the [previous step](sp-token.md)
-5. Click on "Check connection setting" to check the correctness of the connection elements. ([List of possible answers](sp-testconnection.md)).
+5. Click on "Check connection setting" to check the correctness of the connection elements.
 6. When the connection elements are checked and validated, you can proceed to the next step.